To Forgive or Not to Forgive…

 Grieve what was taken, what you never got, what was done, what happened, and sometimes that process leads to forgiveness (or peace).

 What people have done to us, is about them.
 It’s a reflection of them, and there’s no need to forgive people for being themselves.
 You wouldn’t tell a dog: I forgive you for being a dog.
 Acceptance of who they are, is more appropriate.
 And acceptance is the last stage of grief so give yourself grace when going through all the stages.

-[Another meditation practice for letting go (or forgiveness) is a “Cord-cutting” meditation]
+[Another meditation practice for getting used to letting go and softening the hurt is “Cord-cutting” meditation].

 Loving-Kindness meditation, also referred to as Metta meditation, means cultivating a sense of connection.
-It doesn’t mean you like somebody or forgive someone, or even approve of them, it’s simply a deep knowing that everyone is interconnected.
+It doesn’t mean you like somebody or forgive someone, or even approve of them.

 Feelings of goodwill are unconditional.
 It’s not easy to think this way, and the mindset needs to be honed and strengthened through practice—that’s where loving-kindness meditation comes in.